Please refer to the University’s Glossary of Terms for policies and procedures.

-12.3 Within one month of return from PDP, the staff member submits a written report on the implementation and outcomes of their PDP to their Executive Dean/CCM.
+12.3 Within two months of return from PDP, the staff member submits a written report on the implementation and outcomes of their PDP to their work area.
 The purposes of this report are to ensure that the approved project and activities have been undertaken satisfactorily and to evaluate the achievement of the outcomes of the PDP.
 The report includes:

 - A brief abstract providing an overview of the program and its outcomes;